subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ {yT\over{2dj}} = \tanh y  $$

-The solution $y$ to this equation corresponds to the intersection of the line ${yT\over{2dj}}$ with the function $\tanh y$, which we denote as $z_1$ and $z_2$ respectively,.
+The solution $y$ to this equation corresponds to the intersection of the line $z_1 = {yT\over{2dj}}$ with the function $z_2 = \tanh y$,

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat4.png)

 Figure 4: $z_1 = \tanh y$ and $z_2 = {yT\over{2dj}}$ when T is high

 These two functions are plotted in figure 4 for the case when the temperature $T$ is very high.
-In this case the line $z_2$ only intersects $z_1$ at $y=0$ which corresponds to $\sigma'=0$, i.e., all the spins are aligned in random directions.
-This is due to the fact that the entropy associated with random spins at high temperature values overpowers the tendency to shift to a lower energy state with all the spins aligned.
+In this case the line $z_2$ only intersects $z_1$ at $y=0$ which corresponds to $\sigma'=0$, i.e., there is no preferred orientation for the spins.
+This is due to the fact that the high temperature introduces thermal energy that causes some of the spins to mis-aligned with the mean field.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat5.png)